cjohnston1158/mini-stack-1/01_Single_Port_Host_OpenVSwitch_Config/README.md

-# Part 1 -- Single Port Host Open vSwitch Network Configuration
+# Part 01 -- Single Port Host OpenvSwitch Configuration
-#### Provision a host virtual entry network viable for cloud scale emulation and testing.
+#### Provision a host `external` virtual network viable for cloud scale emulation and testing.
 WARNING: Exercise caution when performing this procedure remotely as this may cause loss of connectivity.

 -------